 |Symptoms||The software may slow down your computer by displaying various advertisements.
 It also changes your search engine to suspicious one and when you perform a search, you receive a browser redirect to its own web page.|

 |Distribution Method||Via bundled installers, fake setups or via other PUP that has already been installed on your PC.|

 See If Your System Has Been Affected by malware

 Yahoo Redirect Virus – How Did I Get It?

-The primary method of Yahoo redirect virus getting in your computer is the installation of a software downloaded from third-party sites that are not the official publishers of the program.
-Programs like media players, torrent downloading software or any other type of commonly used free software may be misused for the spread of PUPs that hijack browsers and push the Yahoo Search virus.
+The primary method of this unwanted app getting in your computer is the installation of software downloaded from third-party sites that are not the official publishers of the program.
+Programs like media players, torrent download software or any other type of commonly used free apps may be misused for the spread of PUPs that hijack browsers and push the Search virus.
 The way the unwanted software installs itself on your computer is by being concealed in the installer of the downloaded program as a helper program.

 A good way to descript this browser hijacking software is that it takes advantage of cookies and other tracking technologies which it uses on your computer after it’s installation and execution.
 These technologies are likely to be:

 - Locally Shared Objects, also known as Flash Cookies.

 Those tracking technologies are used to obtain different information from your computer system.
 Such info can be:

 - Your IP address.